 Waseet, NuweibAa

-This mural was created in collaboration with the Habiba Learning Center and Helwan University in Cairo, with the goal of bringing beauty and color to a local street in Waseet, Nuweiba.
-Because the neighborhood is predominantly Bedouin, we worked closely with Bedouin women to select motifs that reflect their lives and creativity.
+This mural was created in collaboration with the Habiba Learning Center and the project Waseet murals, with the goal of bringing beauty and color to a local street in Nuweiba.
+Because the neighborhood is predominantly Bedouin, we worked closely with women of the Muzeina tribe to select motifs that reflect their lives and creativity.

-While the mural was painted by myself alongside a dedicated group of volunteers, I led the artistic concept and interpretation - from conversations with the women to the final design.
+The mural was painted by a wonderful group of volunteers.
+I led the artistic concept and interpretation - from conversations with the women to the final design.

 Kumkum Camp, NuweibAa